crypto-bundle/bc-wallet-common-lib-tinyerrors/README.md

 * `NewErrorf(format string, args ...interface{}) error` - function to create a new error with specific format.
 Error text format pass to function as argument.
 Compiled by specific format message **should** exit in error text.
 Behavior depends on implementation.

+Default implementation described in [service.go](/pkg/tinyerrors/service.go) and assigned to public variable - `DefaultErrorFormatterSvc`.
+If you need u can change default error formatter service by calling `SetDefault(fmtSvc ErrorFormatterService)` function.
+If the capabilities of the standard formatter are not enough for you - use the implementations from the [bc-wallet-common-lib-errors](https://github.com/crypto-bundle/bc-wallet-common-lib-errors) repository, all changes that expand the capabilities and functionality of the formatter must be committed there.

 ### ErrorWithCode, ErrWithCode, ErrorGetCode, ErrGetCode
-Main purpose of this function - wrap business-logic error-status code in error.
+Main purpose of these functions - wrap business logic error status-code in error.
 This use-case relevant as communication option between application layers - you don't need use `errors.Is` and import errors from another application layers and sub-package, all you need - it can just compare `int` values.
 This function fully depend on implementation of error formatter service.
 Standard implementation of `tinyerrors` package, presented in [errors.go](/pkg/tinyerrors/errors.go), storing code value in non-exported struct `codeContainsError` [types.go](/pkg/tinyerrors/types.go), which wrap origin error.

-Full information about these functions with programming code examples you can see in [status_code_wrapping.md](/docs/status_code_wrapping.md) file.
+Full information about these functions with programming code examples you can see in [docs/status_code_wrapping.md](/docs/status_code_wrapping.md) file.
-Also, examples of error=code wrapping presented in:
+Also, examples of error status-code wrapping presented in:
 * [signer application](/examples/signer) - gRPC-server application for sign user-data, witch contains example of error status-code wrapping.
   * [signer/marshaller.go](/examples/signer/marshaller.go)
   * [signer/handlers.go](/examples/signer/handlers.go)